-- ii.
-Unavailable Remedies.
-Other than under the Back Pay Act, monetary damages are not available.
-The Presiding Judicial Officer may award attorney's fees only if the statutory requirements under the Back Pay Act are satisfied. - i.
+issuing a suspension, probation, or demotion of the Employee who engaged in wrongful conduct; and/or i.
 Review of Decision (Appeal).
-The Complainant and/or the Respondent may appeal the decision to the judicial council of the circuit by submitting in writing a Request for Review of Decision setting forth the grounds for appeal within 30 days of the date of the decision under procedures established by that judicial council (Appendix 4).
-The EDR Coordinator will inform the Parties of the procedures for seeking review.
+The Complainant and/or the Respondent may appeal the decision to the judicial council of the circuit by submitting in writing a Request for Review of Decision setting forth the grounds for appeal within 30 days of the date of the decision under procedures established by the judicial council as indicated in Appendix 4 and the attachment to Appendix 4.
+The EDR Coordinator of the originating court unit will inform the Parties of the procedures for seeking review and provide the EDR record for the originating proceedings to the Judicial Council as indicated in the attachment to Appendix 4.
 The decision will be reviewed based on the record created by the Presiding Judicial Officer and will be affirmed if supported by substantial evidence and the proper application of legal principles.